jenkinsci/atlassian-jira-software-cloud-plugin/README.md

 ### Sending deployments automatically

-In **Manage Jenkins > Configure System** you can configure the plugin to automatically send deployment events without having to add anything to your Jenkinsfiles:
+To automatically send deployment events without having to add anything to your `Jenkinsfile`, go to **Manage Jenkins > Configure System** and enable the checkbox “Sends deployments automatically”.

 ![Sending deployments automatically](docs/images/auto-deployments.png)

-If you enable the checkbox "Send deployments automatically", the plugin will send an "in progress" deployment event to Jira once a build step with a name matching the specified regular expression has started, and a "success" or "failure" deployment event once that build step has finished.
+When you enable this, the plugin will send an "in progress" deployment event to Jira once a build step with a name matching the specified regular expression has started, and a "success" or "failure" deployment event once that build step has finished.

-For this to work, the deployment steps in your Jenkinsfile have to contain the environment name in their name.
+For this to work, the deployment steps in your `Jenkinsfile` must contain the environment name in their name.
 The regular expression must contain the fragment `(?<envName>.*)` to match the environment name so that the plugin can extract the environment name from the build step names.

 Let's look at an example `Jenkinsfile`: